 Since September 2019, 22 school bus lines have been established in the city of Tehran to ensure that students can attend schools safely.
 Along the bus routes, special stations are also exclusively dedicated to the school buses.
 Since 2004, school transport authorities have allocated separate buses for boys and girls.
 Tehran Municipality also provides free transportation service to students with special education needs.

 Curriculum and learning materials

-In 2006, the High Council of Education (Ministry of Education) adopted the article "Creating More Flexible Programs to Increase the Enrolment Ratio" to introduce more flexible curricula and to increase the enrolled student population.
+In 2006, the High Council of Education (Ministry of Education) adopted the article ‘Creating More Flexible Programs to Increase the Enrolment Ratio’ to introduce more flexible curricula and to increase the enrolled student population.

 Since 2002, universities and higher education institutes offer in-service and long-term degree programmes to teachers.
-Graduates of different programmes (e.g. mathematics and science teachers) learn also to teach students with mental or physical disabilities.
+Graduates of different programmes (e.g. mathematics and science teachers) learn to teach students with mental or physical disabilities.

 Depending on the student and the degree of disability, a special resource teacher may be assigned to a class to provide special assistance, especially to students with behavioural problems or learning difficulties.
 Resource teachers can work with students with special needs individually or in small groups, in resource rooms specially equipped for students with learning disabilities.
-Having said that , the Ministry of Education notes a deficiency of liaison and resource teachers and a lack of provision of educational services required by children with special needs in ordinary schools.
+Still, the Ministry of Education notes a deficiency of liaison and resource teachers and a lack of provision of educational services required by children with special needs in ordinary schools.

-The country does not have a national monitoring report in education nor has it produced a voluntary national review either.
-In the last report “National Education for All Report 2000-2015”, the country monitored the number of children with special needs in special schools and in inclusive classes, the number of children with special needs undergoing education, as well as the share of girls in all the levels and in special education.
-However, there is an “absence of demographic data about disabled children”.
+The country does not have a national monitoring report in education nor has it produced a voluntary national review.
+In the 2000–15 National Education for All Report, the country monitored the number of children with special needs in special schools and in inclusive classes, the number of children with special needs undergoing education, and the share of girls at all levels of education and in special education.
+However, there is an ‘absence of demographic data about disabled children’.